 Office of the Chairman

-The NCUA does not tolerate retaliation against an individual who engages in a protected activity, such as reporting discrimination or harassment, participating in the EEO process, whistleblowing, or exercising any appeal or grievance right provided by law.
-Further, the NCUA prohibits sexual harassment and harassment of all kinds.
+The NCUA also prohibits retaliation for prior involvement in protected EEO activity.
+Protected activities include reporting discrimination or harassment, participating in the EEO process, whistleblowing, or exercising any appeal or grievance right provided by law.
+Persons who are subjected to unlawful practices must be able to use any of the agency’s dispute resolution processes and seek redress in an atmosphere free of retaliation.
 Upon learning of an incident that violates the NCUA’s EEO policy, the agency will take prompt action.

 NCUA employees and applicants who believe they have been subjected to discrimination, harassment, or retaliation should contact the NCUA’s EEO Intake Line at 703.518.6325 or EEOmail@ncua.gov within 45 days of the employment action or event they believe is discriminatory.
 Also, see Workplace Resolutions.
 Individuals may, as appropriate, additionally contact the Office of Special Counsel at 202.804.7000 or the Merit Systems Protection Board at 202.653.7200.

-Employees who experience or observe harassment should report it to any manager, any supervisor, the NCUA’s Office of Ethics Counsel (OEC), or any combination of these parties.
-All NCUA managers and supervisors must both ensure lawful employment practices and act appropriately to prevent retaliation against employees who report harassment.
-Managers and supervisors must additionally take immediate and corrective action when workplace practices contrary to law and policy occur, and they must report any instance of harassing conduct or report of harassment within three business days by contacting the OEC’s Anti-Harassment Coordinator at 703.518.6613 or AntiHarrassment@ncua.gov.
-Also, see Resources for Staff and Managers for Preventing Harassment and Misconduct.
+If you experience or observe harassment, report it to any manager or supervisor, the NCUA’s Office of Ethics Counsel (OEC), or any combination of these parties.
+All NCUA managers and supervisors must both ensure lawful employment practices and prevent retaliation against employees who report harassment.
+They must take prompt and appropriate action when behavior contrary to law and policy occur in the workplace.
+All managers must also notify OEC’s Anti-Harassment Coordinator of any instance harassing conduct, including any instance reported to the manager by an employee, within three business days.
+Managers and employees may contact OEC’s Anti-Harassment Coordinator at 703.518.6613 or Anti-Harassment@ncua.gov.

 /s/